-There are a lot of things to do within walking distance of the cruise port.
-These include tours, shopping, dining, museums, spas, beach, wildlife and more.
+There are a lot of shore excursions within walking distance of the Cabo cruise port.
+These include tours, shopping, dining, museums, spas, beach, horseback riding, wildlife and more.
 Here are our favorites.

 I wasn't wowed by the scenery at Cabo San Lucas, but Land's End is the exception.
 There is a natural arch here that is dramatic and beautiful, with sea lions lounging on rocks and beautiful sandy beaches nearby.